govau/design-system-site/content/components/grid-12/default.md

       </main>
 ---

 The grid is similar to the bootstrap grid system.
-This means you can access different breakpoints by changing `sm`.
+This means you can access different breakpoints by changing the class name or by using the variables below.
 The breakpoints for each value are:

 - `xs`  : `$AU-media-xs` : `576px`
 - `sm`  : `$AU-media-sm` : `768px`
 - `md`  : `$AU-media-md` : `992px`
 - `lg`  : `$AU-media-lg` : `1200px`

-These sizes can be overriden as necessary.
+These sizes can be overridden as necessary.